programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Be careful with brackets/braces here.
 The ```onClick``` function now has two nested ```if``` blocks.
 The ```truesite = null;``` statement should be outside these ```if``` blocks, but inside the `onClick` function.

-Now it should be easier to move jars to their sites: but the mouse needs to be directly over the torus when you stop dragging the jar.
+Now it should be easier to move jars to their sites, but the mouse needs to be directly over the torus when you stop dragging the jar.

 ### Update the Instructions